fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

-He then makes a really convincing point of 'people do not really quit their jobs, they quit managers and environments' - the average turnover rate is about 5%, but for environments with asshole-managers it is up to 25% each year.
+He then makes a really convincing point of 'people do not really quit their jobs, they quit managers and environments' - the average turnover rate is about 5%, but for environments with asshole-managers it is up to 25% on average.

 But, they are not the only ones suffering, especially asshole-managers suffer from the following symptoms: